volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 ## Summary

-Hopefully, you have enjoyed our trip through the world of testing.
+I hope, you enjoyed our journey through the world of testing.

+We learned why and how to test **React Components** / **Redux-Thunk** / **Redux-Saga** with the help of **Jest** test runner and **Enzyme** testing utility.

+If testing is new to you, it may seem overwhelming at first, but I swear if you learn this subject will bring an enormous number of benefits to each of your projects.